AmberSJones/pyhydroqc/README.md

 # Anomaly Detection and Correction for Aquatic Sensor Data
-This repository contains a software to identify and correct anomalous values in time series data collected by in situ aquatic sensors.
-The code was developed for application to data colleccted in the Logan River Observatory, sourced at http://lrodata.usu.edu/tsa/ or https://www.hydroshare.org/search/?q=logan%20river%20observatory.
+This repository contains software to identify and correct anomalous values in time series data collected by in situ aquatic sensors.
+The code was developed for application to data collected in the Logan River Observatory, sourced at http://lrodata.usu.edu/tsa/ or https://www.hydroshare.org/search/?q=logan%20river%20observatory.

-Methods currently implemented include ARIMA (AutoRegressive Integrated Moving Average), LSTM (Long Short Term Memory), and Prophet.
-All are time series regresion methods that detect anomalies by comparing model estimates to sensor observations and labeling points as anomlous when they exceed a threshold.
+Methods currently implemented include ARIMA (AutoRegressive Integrated Moving Average) and LSTM (Long Short Term Memory).
+These are time series regression methods that detect anomalies by comparing model estimates to sensor observations and labeling points as anomalous when they exceed a threshold.

 There are multiple possible approaches for applying LSTM for anomaly detection/correction.
 - Vanilla LSTM: uses past values of a single variable to estimate the next value of that variable.